Manoj-S375/React-Project-1/README.md

 # React-Project-1
-To start server:
-npm install
-npm run start
+To start server run the following commands: npm install, npm run start

 For successful running of server: